argonne-lcf/ALCFBeginnersGuide/polaris/README.md

 # Polaris Beginners Guide

-This guide will teach the basics of how to utilize Polaris to achieve your scientific goals.
+This guide aims to introduce researchers with coding experience on clusters and/or supercomputers to the specifics of using ALCF systems.

+### Users of this guide are assumed to know:
+* basic linux terminal usage
+* basic cluster scheduling
+* basic code compilation

 ## [Polaris](https://www.alcf.anl.gov/polaris)